Blog Common Web Application Attacks

 Most Common Types of Web Attacks

-Although the tactics of cybercriminals are constantly evolving, their underlying attack strategies remain relatively stable.
+Although the tactics of cybercriminals are constantly evolving, their underlying attack strategies remain relatively consistent.

-• Cross-site scripting (XSS).
-That involves an attacker uploading a piece of malicious script code onto your website that can then be used to steal data or perform other kinds of mischief.
+• Cross-site scripting (XSS): This involves an attacker uploading a piece of malicious script code onto your website that can then be used to steal data or perform other kinds of mischief.
 Although this strategy is relatively unsophisticated, it remains quite common and can do significant damage.

-• Distributed Denial of Service (DDoS) attacks.
-Such destructive events happen when an attacker bombards the server with requests.
-In many cases, hackers use a network of compromised computers or bots to mount this offensive.
-Such actions paralyze your server and prevent legitimate visitors from gaining access to your services.
+• Distributed Denial of Service (DDoS) attacks: Such destructive events happen when an attacker bombards the server with requests.
+In most cases, a network of hacked computers or bots is used by hackers to launch the offense.
+This renders your server useless and denies legitimate visitors access to your services.

 Although bad actors don’t generally compromise data through these means, they often use it to “distract” your automated systems, leaving you vulnerable to other malware and criminal activities.

-A company’s ability to use online resources to capture and store customer data has many benefits, but it also opens the door to malicious attackers.
-Fortunately, there are methods you can employ to provide analysis and protection for your site and its underlying servers and databases.
+Fortunately, there are methods you can employ to provide analysis and protection for your site and its underlying servers and databases:

-• Secure Development Testing (SDT).
-This instruction is designed for all security team members, including testers, developers, architects, and managers.
-It provides information about the newest attack vectors.
-It assists the task force in establishing a baseline and developing a practical, dynamic approach to preventing website attacks and minimizing the consequences of breaches that cannot be stopped.
+• Secure Development Testing (SDT): This is designed for all security team members, including testers, developers, architects, and managers.
+The new methods attackers are using are described in detail, and it helps the task force to come up with a feasible approach to averting website attacks and limiting breaches from having a huge impact.

 The prevention, control, and mitigation of web application attacks is a full-time job.
 Mounting a multi-pronged defense consisting of technology, automated programs, and human expertise will allow you to monitor, analyze, detect, and neutralize threats of all kinds quickly and effectively.